XpiritBV/AzureFunctionsWorkshop/presentation.md

 ### Small pieces of self-contained server-side logic​

 - **Event-driven**​  Responds to external triggers​
-- **Instant scaling** ​ Abstraction of server infrastructure​, Scales when needed
+- **Instant scaling** ​ Abstraction of server infrastructure​, scales when needed
 - **Pay by consumption**​ Charged by GB-s and # of executions​

 ---